c-buisson/cloud-control/README.md

 ###chef_server-control:

- - The Docker Chef_Server will be accessible via HTTPS:4443
+ - The Docker Chef_Server will be accessible via HTTPS:$CHEF_PORT.

 Requirements
 -----------